Find a story that inspires your adventure-lust (that’s a thing, right?) and transports you to another world.

 Tools to Get You Reading

-Even though you can’t go to your local library or bookstore right now, there are a ton of other ways you can get your hands on these awesome outdoor adventure books.
+Luckily, there are a ton of ways you can get your hands on these awesome outdoor adventure books.

 - Borrow an eBook from your library: Many libraries offer eBooks.
 If you choose a popular book you may have to wait for it to be available, but that’s a small price to pay for a free book.

 - Download an eBook app: You don’t need a fancy eReader to take advantage of eBooks.
 There are lots of app options, but a few of my favourites are Amazon Kindle, Google Play Books, Apple Books, and Kobo.

 - Invest in an eReader: eReaders are an amazing way to have hundreds of books without taking up all the space.

 - Listen to an audiobook: Audible is probably one of the most popular audiobook services, but Scribd and Kobo are other great options.

 - Buy a paper book online: Pretty much any book you’ve ever wanted is available online!
 Amazon and Chapters are my go-to online bookstores, but you can always check with your local bookstores.

 From Lost to Found on the Pacific Crest Trail

 I’m sure you’ve heard of Wild.
 It’s pretty much the go-to outdoor adventure book and it’s on aaaall the lists.
 And for good reason!
 It’s also been made into a movie with Reese Witherspoon.
 Wild is one of the few book adaptations that I actually love.